Mike Manning (actor): Awards

-On June 11, 2010, Manning was awarded the 2011 Courage Award by the Los Angeles-based organization LifeWorks, for his dedication to the youth development and mentoring program.
+On June 11, 2010, Manning was awarded the 2011 Courage Award by the Los Angeles–based organization LifeWorks, for his dedication to the youth development and mentoring program.
 He was also awarded Weekender magazine's Rebel with a Cause Award.
 He is also the official youth ambassador for the anti-bullying organization Boo2Bullying.

 In July 2018, Manning won a Diamond Award for Best Actor at the LA Shorts Awards for the film Words Left Unsaid.

 In June 2020, Manning and the producing team of The Bay won the Daytime Emmy Award for Outstanding Digital Daytime Drama Series at the 47th Daytime Emmy Awards.
 On July 18, 2021, Manning won Daytime Emmy Award for Outstanding Performance By a Supporting Actor in a Daytime Fiction Program, as Caleb McKinnon at the 48th Daytime Emmy Awards.

 Personal life

 As of 2011, Manning lives in Los Angeles.
-He enjoys outdoor activities, including skiing, wake-boarding and surfing.
+He enjoys outdoor activities including skiing, wakeboarding, and surfing.

 Manning is openly bisexual.
-In June 2021 at the Daytime Emmy Awards, Manning mentioned during his acceptance speech that he was married, but did not share the name of his husband, who works in the finance industry, for reasons of privacy.

-In a 2022 interview, he revealed that he and his husband Nick married in October 2017.
+In a 2022 interview, he revealed that he married his husband, Nicholas Tocco in October 2017.